imtusharchavan/brainfuck/README.md

 # brainfuck
-This is an Brainfuck interpreter written in C.
+This is a Brainfuck interpreter written in C.